masyl/funex/README.md

 	result = funex("members[id].name.fullname()", model);

 ## Features
-- Expressions are evaluated and executed in a controled and secure scope
+- Expressions are evaluated and executed in a controlled and secure scope
-- Minified source is under 2k (under 1k gzipped)
+- Minified source is around 2k
-- Function calls, dot notation, array/object members, strings, numbers
+- Supports function calls, dot notation, array/object members, strings, numbers
+- Use array of objects to simulate closures.
 - The syntax is a familiar subset of javascript
-- Simple because it is logic-less: no operators, statements or boolean logic
+- Simple because it is logic-less: no operators, statements or boolean logic.
 - Throws readable syntax errors
 - Runs both in browser and on the server
 - No complex api or configuration, a single function to use